-At the outset of the site selection process, the NWMO framed four key questions respectively addressing safety, the well-being of the community, the well-being of surrounding area communities, and the potential to foster sustained interest in exploring this project through subsequent steps in the site selection process (NWMO, 2011).
-The discussion that follows addresses and elaborates on a subset of these questions related to community well-being in the context of the Township of The North Shore.
+At the outset of the site selection process, the NWMO framed four key questions, respectively addressing safety, the well-being of the community, the well-being of surrounding area communities, and the potential to foster sustained interest in exploring this project through subsequent steps in the site selection process (NWMO, 2011).
+The discussion that follows addresses and elaborates on a subset of these questions related to community well-being in the context of Manitouwadge.

-The preceding discussion has looked at the implications the APM Project might have on the community well-being of the Township of The North Shore.
+The preceding discussion has looked at the implications the APM Project might have on community well-being of Manitouwadge were the project to be implemented in the area.
 Additionally, key issues and concerns identified through engagement activities have been highlighted.
-Through desktop research, dialogues with community members and leaders, and on-going analysis, it is understood The Township of The North Shore has an interest in learning more about the APM Project to realize growth and development opportunities within the community and surrounding area.
+Through desktop research, dialogues with community members and leaders, and ongoing analysis, it is understood that Manitouwadge has an interest in learning more about the APM Project to realize growth and development opportunities within the community and surrounding areas.